miikkamq/chatServer/README.md

 Included features:
  - Kicking clients from the server (click the right mouse button on the listbox on the right side of the screen)
  - Opens a file called logfile.txt when the app is opened and saves when the app is closed.
 If the file does not exist, a new file is created
- - Sending broadcast messages to all connected clients
  - Informs all clients when someone connects or disconnects